waltdundore/homework-gacrc/README.md

 ## 1. Summary

 - **Overall Status:** On track
-- **Summary of Progress:** slurmctld and slurmd nodes installing correctly - working on cpu reporting of nodes
+- **Summary of Progress:** running a batch job is not shared among the hosts - troubleshooting

 ## 2. Milestones and Deliverables